-- 1. Estimated date of HIV-1 acquisition within 8 weeks of participant's last HVTN 704/HPTN 085 infusion (see HVTN 804/HPTN 095 SSP). - 2.
-Initiated ART within 28 weeks of HVTN 704/HPTN 085 HIV-1 date of diagnosis. - 3.
-Receiving continuous ART for at least 1 year - ART interruptions of up to 7 days and \geq 90 days prior to enrollment are acceptable. - Within- and between-class changes in ART within the previous year are acceptable. - 4.
-If on an NNRTI, willingness and ability to switch to a PI- or INSTI-containing regimen for at least 4 weeks prior to ART interruption. - 5.
-Willingness to interrupt ART for up to 24 weeks or up to the time of meeting ART re-initiation criteria (Section 3.3). - 6.
-Willingness to re-initiate ART upon meeting study ART re-initiation criteria. - 7.
-Willingness to use barrier protection (ie, male or female condoms) for all sexual activity until after confirmation of viral suppression following ART reinitiation - 8.
-Willingness for CRS staff to contact primary HIV care provider to exchange information regarding HVTN 804/HPTN 095 and participant medical history. - 9.
-Site investigator anticipates that a fully active alternative ART regimen could be constructed and would be available in the event of virologic failure on the participant's current ART regimen. - 10.
-Access to a participating CRS and willingness to adhere to study visit schedule and to be followed for the planned duration of the study. - 11.
-Ability and willingness to provide informed consent
+- 1. Estimated date of HIV-1 acquisition within 8 weeks of (ie, before or after) having received an HVTN 703/HPTN 081 infusion (see HVTN 805/HPTN 093 SSP) - 2.
+Initiated ART within 28 weeks of HVTN 703/HPTN 081 date of HIV-1 diagnosis - 3.
+Receiving continuous ART for at least 1 year - ART interruptions of up to 7 days in duration and \geq 90 days prior to enrollment are acceptable. - Within- and between-class changes in ART within the previous year are acceptable. - 4.
+If on an NNRTI, willingness and ability to switch to a PI- or INSTI-containing regimen for at least 4 weeks prior to ART interruption - 5.
+Willingness to interrupt ART for up to 24 weeks or up to the time of meeting ART re-initiation criteria (Section 3.3) - 6.
+Willingness to re-initiate ART upon meeting study ART re-initiation criteria - 7.
+Willingness to use barrier protection (ie, male or female condoms) for all sexual activity during the ATI and until confirmation of viral suppression following ART re-initiation - 8.
+Willingness for CRS staff to contact primary HIV care provider to exchange information regarding HVTN 805/HPTN 093 and participant medical history

-- 12. Assessment of understanding: volunteer demonstrates understanding of this study; completes a questionnaire prior to enrollment with verbal demonstration of understanding of all questionnaire items answered incorrectly. - 13.
-Agrees not to enroll in another study of an investigational research agent for the duration of the participant's trial participation.
+- 9. Site investigator anticipates that a fully active alternative ART regimen could be constructed and would be available in the event of virologic failure on the participant's current ART regimen. - 10.
+Access to a participating CRS and willingness to adhere to study visit schedule and to be followed for the planned duration of the study - 11.
+Ability and willingness to provide informed consent - 12.
+Assessment of understanding: volunteer demonstrates understanding of this study; completes a questionnaire prior to enrollment with verbal demonstration of understanding of all questionnaire items answered incorrectly. - 13.
+Agrees not to enroll in another study of an investigational research agent for the duration of the participant's trial participation